lepkov/linux_scripts/README.md

 Script will show all your sites (/var/www), then ask you for directory to save sites or it will create and use default directory (/var/backup/sites_$date).
 Next step script will check for permission to write to selected dir.
 Then you just enter site names and script packs it to .tar.gz and shows the result.

+**backup_mysql_db.sh**

+Script backups MySQL DB and then checks if it did correctly.
+Success/Fail information writes to the log file.
+Script removes backups that are corrupted or older thank 24 hours.